 - new terms being imported should be added to the database if they do not already exist

-#1 Updated by Steve Breker 3 months ago
+#1 Updated by Steve Breker over 3 years ago

 Start of logic where terms are checked and added:

 Term query that grabs all term types of a given taxonomy (e.g. places):